OpenSSF Community Day Europe

 Please note the following technical requirements:

-• All speakers must supply their own computer and adapters to use during their talk.
+• All speakers must bring their own computer and adapters for their talk.

 • The room will include a screen, projector, and (1) microphone for each speaker.

-• If you require any additional AV, please email Carolyn Ingalls with those needs by Friday, 31 July.
+• Need extra AV?
+Email Jennifer Crowley by 15 September.
 The Linux Foundation will make every effort to accommodate other AV needs; however, final approval for AV requests will be made on a case-by-case basis.

 Presentation Details + PowerPoint Template

-All speakers are required to upload their final presentation slides by Monday, 25 August.
-In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.
+All speakers are required to upload their final presentation slides by 5 October.
+In addition to providing a hard copy for accessibility, we find that adding the presentations before the event helps drive interest in attending the session.

 Please note that your presentation slides should be formatted in 16:9 and submitted as a PDF.